harvardinformatics/degenotate/README.md

 ### Gregg Thomas and Timothy Sackton

-## Warning!
-Warning! ##

-**We have discovered some bugs in the calculation of pN, pS, dN, and dS, triggered if you are using degenotate to compute MK tables from a vcf file.
-The calculation of the degeneracy bed file and the transcript summary are unaffected.
-However, please do not use degenotate to compute MK tables until we can implement a fix.**

 ## About

 degenotate takes as input either a genome FASTA file and a corresponding annotation file (GFF or GTF) OR file or directory of files that contain coding sequences in FASTA format and outputs a bed-like file that contains the degeneracy score (0-, 2-, 3-, or 4-fold) of every coding site.

 If given a corresponding VCF file with specified outgroup samples, degenotate can also count synonymous and non-synonymous polymorphisms and fixed differences for use in [MK tests](https://en.wikipedia.org/wiki/McDonald%E2%80%93Kreitman_test).

-The program also offers coding sequence extraction from the input genome and (coming soon) extraction of sequences by degeneracy (e.g. extract only the 4-fold degenerate sites).
+The program also offers coding sequence extraction from the input genome and extraction of sequences by degeneracy (e.g. extract only the 4-fold degenerate sites).

-**Warning: This is an early alpha release at the moment, and there may still be uncaught bugs in the calculations.
-Please report possible errors, and be cautious about using the results of this software for publications just yet.**
+**Warning: This is an early beta release.
+While we have done extensive testing, we are not certain our tests have hit all possible edge cases, especially those involving partial transcripts.
+We welcome bug reports and feature suggestions and are actively working to do more validation and testing.**

 ## Installation